Dr. Beverly D. Shaklee

 Dr. Shaklee joined the faculty at George Mason University in 2001.
 Prior to her appointment as Director, Dr. Shaklee served as elementary program coordinator for the nationally recognized Professional Development Schools at GMU and as Division Director for Advanced Programs for Teacher Development and International Education (APTDIE).
 Dr. Shaklee, created and implemented the first university International Baccalaureate (IB) recognized Level I and Level II teacher education programs in North America.Prior to GMU, she also held joint appointment at Kent State University in teacher and special education for some seventeen years focusing her work on intercultural understanding, international education, underrepresented gifted children and assessment.
 In addition, she served as senior lecturer at the College of The Bahamas (COB), involved in the reorganization of the College and faculty evaluation.
 She was instrumental in the development of the joint COB/KSU master’s degree programs.

 Dr. Shaklee is a founding member of the Diversity Collaborative, a group of educators from 37 different countries with over 1,000 members focused on examining issues of diversity, equity, inclusion and justice in international schools.

 - International teacher development, efficacy and reflective practice

 - The relationship between culturally responsive teaching and the identification of diverse populations for gifted programs

-- The relationship between differentiated instruction, student achievement and staff development
+- The relationship between differentiated instruction, student achievement and professional learning for teachers

 Dr. Shaklee is author of a number of books, chapters and articles: